C2SM/icon4py/model/docs/stencil_naming_convention.md

 # Naming convection of stencils in ICON4Py

-This naming convection should help to have a common style for stencil names.
+This naming convention should help to have a common style for stencil names.
 It should help to read and understand stencil code.

 ## Multiple-word identifier format
-The stencils should should flow snake case.
+The stencils must follow snake case.

 ## Length of name
 The program name of the stencil needs to have less then 70 characters.